SystemSourcer/MONI/README.md

 ```

 ## Authors
-This project was developed by SystemSourcer.
+This project / repo was developed by SystemSourcer.

 ## License (LRU)
 The entire project is under a LRU  (limited right of use) License.